awsdocs/amazon-ecr-user-guide/doc_source/image-tag-mutability.md

 # Image tag mutability<a name="image-tag-mutability"></a>

-You can configure a repository to be immutable to prevent image tags from being overwritten\.
+You can configure a repository to enable tag mutability to prevent image tags from being overwritten\.
 After the repository is configured for immutable tags, an `ImageTagAlreadyExistsException` error is returned if you attempt to push an image with a tag that is already in the repository\.
+When tag immutability is enabled for a repository, this affects all tags and you cannot make some tags immutable while others aren't\.

-You can use the AWSManagement Console and AWS CLI tools to set image tag mutability for either a new repository during creation or for an existing repository at any time\.
+You can use the AWS Management Console and AWS CLI tools to set image tag mutability for either a new repository during creation or for an existing repository at any time\.
 For console steps, see [Creating a private repository](repository-create.md) and [Editing a private repository](repository-edit.md)\.

 **To create a repository with immutable tags configured**